Azure/Azure-Sentinel/Parsers/ASimDns/ARM/Infoblox/README.md

 # Infoblox NIOS ASIM DNS Normalization Parser

-This template deploys the ASIM DNS schema parser for Infoblox NIOS, a part of the Azure Sentinel Information Mode.
+This template deploys the ASIM DNS schema parser for Infoblox NIOS.
+The parser is a part of the Azure Sentinel Information Mode.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.